EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Site-administration.md

 1. Open **Microsoft Edge**.
 1. In Microsoft Edge, navigate to **https://learn.microsoft.com/en-us/microsoft-365/solutions/manage-creation-of-groups?view=o365-worldwide**
-1. On page Manage who can create Microsoft 365 groups, scroll down to the script and click **Copy**.
+1. On page Manage who can create Microsoft 365 groups, click the link **Step 2: Run PowerShell commands**, and, in the script block under Step 2: Run PowerShell commands, click **Copy**.
 The script is provided for reference below.
 1. Switch to **Visual Studio Code**.
 1. In Visual Studio Code, click the tab **Set-M365GroupCreationAllowedGroups.ps1**.
 1. In Set-M365GroupCreationAllowedGroups.ps1, paste the script from the web site.